ztmaimus/Glass-Cannon-HSR-Rules/README.md

 ## Rule: 5) Before You Pull (Banner Unlock Milestones)

-- once you go **"Post TL 60"**, all **"Pre TL 60"** milestones will still need to be completed, but do NOT grant a banner unlock.
+- once you go **"Post TL 60"**, all **"Pre TL 60"** milestones will still need to be completed, but they do NOT grant a banner unlock.
-- **upon completion of a milestone:** one character OR weapon banner unlock of your choice
+- **upon completion of a milestone:** one character OR weapon banner unlock of your choice (You CAN hoard banner unlocks as you beat each milestone)
+-

 | Pre TL 60 (chars lv.
 70)                                 | Post TL 60 (chars lv.
 80)                                           | ANY TL                     |
 | -------------------------------------------------------- | ------------------------------------------------------------------- | -------------------------- |